We are going to share our biggest travel secret with you.

 Zion National Park in the Winter

 It’s important to note that during the holidays at the end of December and early January, Zion Canyon can get crowded.
 The rangers will close access to the road to all cars when there are no parking spots in the canyon.
-And remember, there are no shuttles.
-It’s always best to start your day exploring Zion Canyon before it gets to this point.
+At this time your only option is the shuttle.
+It’s always best to start your day exploring Zion Canyon before it gets too crowded.

 Photo and article by Photo Jeepers